 Training supplies/other equipment: Training supplies and other equipment (i.e., computers, projectors, monitors, canopies, pencils, paper) are necessary for CIEP and MCIEP presentations and events.
 Monitors/projectors are used run slide show presentations.
-Generators are used to run monitors/projectors for slide show when electricity is not available.
-In addition, pop-up speed bumps will assist officers when setting up inspection lanes.
+Generators are used to run monitors/projectors for slide shows when electricity is not available.